Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study: Introduction

-Although SDEMEMs are complex models with three layers of randomness, as described in next sections, we conclude that BSL can be considered as an additional tool for inference in this class of models.
-Most importantly, in future studies we could redefine the model to be of non-state-space type, and in such scenario exact parameter inference via sequential Monte Carlo (particle) methods might not be an option, while BSL can still be applied.
+Although SDEMEMs are complex models with three layers of randomness, we conclude that BSL should be considered an additional tool for inference in this class of models.
+Moreover, in future studies BSL would allow us to investigate models beyond the state-space type, where SMC methods might not be applicable.

 The structure of the paper is as follows: Section \ref{s:models} contrasts the classical nonlinear mixed models with the stochastic differential equation mixed effects models (SDEMEMs).
-Section \ref{sec:inference-sdemem} considers a particle marginal method for exact Bayesian inference in SDEMEMs.
-Section \ref{sec:synlik} considers the approach using synthetic likelihoods.
-To the best of our knowledge this is the first application of synthetic likelihoods to SDEMEMs.
-In section \ref{sec:case-study} we analyse data from a tumor xenography study including two treatment groups and a control, each containing 5-8 mice.
-Results indicate that the suggested models are appropriate for describing tumor growth and response to treatment, but some model parameters are poorly identified due to the small sample size.
-Finally, in section \ref{sec:simulation-study} we run two simulation studies on artificial data.
+Section \ref{sec:inference-sdemem} explains the pseudo-marginal method for exact Bayesian inference in SDEMEMs.
+Section \ref{sec:synlik} considers inference using synthetic likelihoods.
+In section \ref{sec:case-study} we analyze data from a tumor xenography study.
+In section \ref{s:odefit} results from exact Bayesian inference for ordinary differential equations mixed-effects models are given.
+In section \ref{sec:simulation-study} we run two simulation studies on artificial data.
 Data and software to run our experiments are available at \url{https://github.com/umbertopicchini/sdemem-tumor}.
 Further results and methodological considerations are available as supplementary material.